-I’ll admit it — there were times that I felt that things could never get better than they used to be.
+Do daydream about how your relationship with your spouse used to be when you both got married?
+Were those good times or bad times?
+I have often spent time remembering how my wife and I used to feel together when we first got married.
+There were times that I felt that things could never get better than they used to be.
 Now, I feel much different about that.
-How can I say that, simple: — I remember how we used to be together.
-And, that helps me to realize that even when things feel so hard, that we can have that sense of harmony again.
+I “remember us”, I remember how she and I used to be together… and that helps me to realize that even when things feel so hard, that we can have that sense of harmony again.

 The beginning of every effort to Save Your Marriage